Every year I search and search for the perfect gift for my three little girls and every year I love sharing all the fun items I find with all of you.

 This has worked really well in the past and is incredibly helpful in keeping me organized when gift giving.
 So this year I am splitting up my gift guides into WANT, NEED, WEAR, READ and a gift guide called “SANTA” for my santa’s gifts of years past (plus this year which might be my best year yet).

-I hope this helps you when deciding what to get your little girl this year.
+My hope is this helps you when deciding what to get your little girl this year.

 - Cuddle + Kind – We recently got one of these hand knitted dolls and she is stunning.
 The quality is impeccable and the mission behind the brand is unbelievable.
 For every doll purchased they donate 10 meals to kids in need.
 Its is really amazing.
 I will be giving Stella to Hazel this year and I am sure this is the first of many Cuddle and Kind dolls in our future.